 The average cost of a DUI conviction in Southern California can reach well into the thousands of dollars.
-DUIs are one of the most expensive misdemeanors you can commit in the Los Angeles area.
-Even when a DUI is “simple”—with no injury or deaths involved—a DUI is never a straightforward matter.
+DUIs are one of the most expensive misdemeanors you can commit in the Los Angeles area, which is why many people who face charges wonder, “How much does a DUI cost in Southern California?”

+Even when a DUI charge is “simple” (with no injury or deaths involved), a DUI is never a straightforward matter.
 Before you decide to pay the fine and try to move on, it helps to speak with an experienced Los Angeles DUI lawyer to understand exactly what you are up against.
-You can call or complete our online contact form to get connected to a local attorney and learn more.

 A Breakdown of Basic Costs for a First-Time DUI